10 Snacks That Fight Fatigue Fast - Instant Energy Boosters

 4. Leafy Greens

 Leafy greens are nutrient-dense, as well as easy to digest for the body’s use of nutrients, so you get a higher net energy gain.
 In other words, when you eat greens your body gets an abundance of energy-providing nutrients without having to work very hard to get them.
 And dark leafy greens are also rich in vitamin C which helps iron absorption to prevent anemia-related fatigue.
-To get the most out of this, cook your greens in a cast iron skillet, which can increase the iron content by as much as 16%.

 5. Salmon